realtradam/ruby2d-camera-old/README.md

 Controls:

 WASD to move character
-IJKL to switch camera into manual mode, and to move it around
+IJKL to move camera
-F to switch camera back into follow mode
-Q/E to zoom change the zoom
+Q/E to rotate camera
-R to reset the zoom
+R to reset the rotation

 ---